Skip to content

 • Environment and US Foreign Policy Top Global Fears

-• Blog Post Climate change extreme energy US politics
+• Climate impacts extreme energy US politics

 Growing numbers of people worldwide view environmental problems, pollution, nuclear proliferation and the widening gap between rich and poor as the most menacing threats facing the planet, according to a 47-nation survey published yesterday by the US-based Pew Global Attitudes Project.